 Since we will be working more on the suicide data from San Francisco, let’s read it in now.

-For this lesson we will need to read in a shapefile that depicts the boundaries of each neighborhood in San Francisco.
+For this chapter we will need to read in a shapefile that depicts the boundaries of each neighborhood in San Francisco.
 A shapefile is similar to a data.frame but has information on how to draw a geographic boundary such as a state.
 The way

 sf reads in the shapefiles is through the